JohnSundell/Marathon/README.md

 }
 ```

-🚀 Hassle free dependency management.
-Just a simple call to update all of them
+🚀 Update all of your scripting dependencies with a single call
 ```
 $ marathon update
 ```